rainbowdashlabs/sql-java/README.md

 | d6a721d5-89ef-4d1b-9e1b-226e32847ad9 | 80 |
 | f222744e-6cce-424b-b00a-450bdad4eb07 | 21 |

-To speed up your search from the top coins example even more you could create a index which is already presorted.
-When you do this, your database dont have to sort anymore and can retrieve the results directly by looking into the index.
-Currently when do something like this:
+To speed up your search from the top coins example even more you could create an index which is already presorted.
+When you do this, your database don't have to sort anymore and can retrieve the results directly by looking into the index, currently when do something like this:

 ``` sql
 SELECT